willsmythe/d3-geo/README.md

 #### Streams

-D3 transforms geometry using a sequence of function calls, rather than materializing intermediate representations, to minimize the overhead.
+D3 transforms geometry using a sequence of function calls, rather than materializing intermediate representations, to minimize overhead.
 Streams must implement several methods to receive input geometry.
 Streams are inherently stateful; the meaning of a [point](#point) depends on whether the point is inside of a [line](#lineStart), and likewise a line is distinguished from a ring by a [polygon](#polygonStart).
 Despite the name “stream”, these method calls are currently synchronous.

+<a href="#geoStream" name="geoStream">#</a> d3.<b>geoStream</b>(<i>object</i>, <i>stream</i>) [<>](https://github.com/d3/d3-geo/blob/master/src/stream.js "Source")

+Streams the specified [GeoJSON](http://geojson.org) *object* to the specified [projection *stream*](#projection-streams).
+While both features and geometry objects are supported as input, the stream interface only describes the geometry, and thus additional feature properties are not visible to streams.

 <a name="stream_point" href="#stream_point">#</a> <i>stream</i>.<b>point</b>(<i>x</i>, <i>y</i>[, <i>z</i>])